Derek Eland

-Derek Eland is a British artist (born 16 September 1961) based in the Lake District, Cumbria, United Kingdom and whose practice explores what it means to be human and the impact we make on landscape.
+Derek Eland is a British artist (born 16 September 1961) based in the Lake District, Cumbria, England and whose practice explores what it means to be human and the impact we make on landscape.
 He was an official British war artist in Afghanistan in 2011 and artist-in-residence at Everest Base Camp in 2016.

 Background

 Eland was born in Penrith, Cumbria and educated at the Queen Elizabeth Grammar School, Penrith and afterwards at Durham University where he graduated with an honours degree in Politics in 1983.
 Following a year as sabbatical student president at the College of St Hild and St Bede, Durham he attended the Royal Military Academy Sandhurst.
 He was commissioned into the Parachute Regiment in 1984 reaching the rank of captain in the Third Battalion and served in the UK, Cyprus and the Mediterranean and the USA.
 After leaving the Army Eland worked for fifteen years as a management consultant, firstly in the Middle East and afterwards for a number of UK Government departments.

 In 2015 Eland was elected as an Honorary Fellow of the University of Cumbria.
-He is a member of the Bob Graham Round 24 Hour Club.

-Art Practice
+Art career

 In 2009 Eland attended the University of Cumbria and gained a MA in Contemporary Fine Art.
-He was Artist in Residence for Carlisle City Council where he created the Love Carlisle project and after the Cumbrian Floods in 2009 became an Artist in Residence in Cockermouth, Cumbria.
+He was artist in residence for Carlisle City Council, where he created the Love Carlisle project, and after the Cumbrian Floods in 2009 became an artist in residence in Cockermouth, Cumbria.

-Much of his work is created on location using 'Diary Rooms' – a technique he has pioneered, and then re-contextualised in gallery settings.
+Much of his work is created on location using 'Diary Rooms', a technique he has pioneered, and then re-contextualised in gallery settings.

 In 2011 Eland was selected as an official British war artist in Helmand, Afghanistan.
 He was embedded with the British 16 Air Assault Brigade on the front line for a month.
-The resulting work was described in The Independent newspaper as ‘groundbreaking’ and exhibited at the Imperial War Museum, Art Month Sidney and the Russell-Cotes Art Gallery & Museum.
-In 2014 to 2015 the work was exhibited at Middlesbrough Institute of Modern Art where it is now in their collection.
-A book which resulted from this work was published with the support of the Arts Council.
+The resulting work was described in The Independent newspaper as "groundbreaking" and exhibited at the Imperial War Museum, Art Month Sidney and the Russell-Cotes Art Gallery & Museum.
+In 2014 to 2015 the work was exhibited at Middlesbrough Institute of Modern Art, where it is now in their collection.
+A book resulting from this work was published with the support of the Arts Council.